Sai-Moen/TMInterfaceClientPython/custom_scripts/README.md

 1. Run the script while TMInterface is open
 2. It should disable bruteforce automatically (with the command 'set controller none')
 3. In the TMInterface console, write down a timerange, followed by 'sd'; (60100-61000 sd, or: 1:00.1-1:01.0 sd, for example)
+4. Make sure you're actually in a somewhat decent slide at the start time, otherwise it will just go straight for the most part.
-4. The direction it will try to speedslide will be based on the average steering value in that timerange (just so you know)
+5. The direction it will try to speedslide will be based on the average steering value in that timerange. (just so you know)
-5. Press validate on the replay in which you would like to improve your speedslide, within the given timerange.
+6. Press validate on the replay in which you would like to improve your speedslide, within the given timerange.
-6. The script will take a while to go through all the ticks, you might find yourself waiting several seconds to do one in-game second.
+7. The script will take a while to go through all the ticks, you might find yourself waiting several seconds to do one in-game second.
-7. Afterwards, all of the recommended steering inputs will have been printed to console and also saved to a file named sd_railgun.txt in the same directory as the script.
+8. Afterwards, all of the recommended steering inputs will have been printed to console and also saved to a file named sd_railgun.txt in the same directory as the script.
 The inputs in the file do not have duplicates, and also you can ctrl-a ctrl-c them much easier.
-Anything other than steer commands is not saved because the event buffer is somehow empty when I try to access it, even during simulation...
-8. (Optional) Deregister the script and go over the inputs with a built-in or script bruteforcer to be sure that all of the map-specific quirks are ironed out.
+9. (Optional) Deregister the script and go over the inputs with a built-in or script bruteforcer to be sure that all of the map-specific quirks are ironed out.
 This will also sort your button presses again, if it finds an improvement at least.

 ##### Common problems:
 1. Using keyboard presses inside the timerange will most likely cause the script to malfunction in some way or another.
 Not because that would be hard to implement, but because I don't care.
 Converting to pad/analog manually or using the TMInterface discord bot is highly recommended.